Divine4212/Udacity-Project-4/README.md

 ### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+in this project, the goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+In this project, this processes will be carried out:
-* Test your project code using linting
+1 Test project code using linting
-* Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
-* Improve the log statements in the source code for this application
-* Configure Kubernetes and create a Kubernetes cluster
-* Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested
+2 Complete a Dockerfile to containerize this application 3 Deploy containerized application using Docker and make a prediction 4 Improve the log statements in the source code for this application 5 Configure Kubernetes and create a Kubernetes cluster 6 Deploy a container using Kubernetes and make a prediction 7 Upload a complete Github repo with CircleCI to indicate that the code has been tested

 **The final implementation of the project will showcase your abilities to operationalize production microservices.**